Srinivas11789/SecurityNuggets/captureTheFlag/Miscellaneous/squareCtf2018/deAnonymization/README.md

 ### Steps
 * Start from the name we have `Yakubovics` and boil down to get the firstname, ssn, street address, state
 * From all possible sets obtained from the above filter, use these in reset password form
-* Get or change the password
+* Get or change the password (The final result ought to be just viewing previous password in the reset password page)
 * Login

 ### Details: